Skip to contents

 data_resampled <- resample_mnirs(

-data, ## channels retrieved from metadata
+resample_rate = 2, ## blank channels will be retrieved from metadata

 )